EvolEcolGroup/tidysdm/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 1 notes ✖

-## Changes from initial submission
+## Changes from previous submission
-Description text: Removed unnecessary capitalisation and provided better explanation of the package
-Avoid using \dontrun() for examples: the one case of \dontrun() has been replaced with \donttest()
-No function writes by default: we had left a script in the vignette folder that was used to precompile long running code, but it has now been removed.
+Description text: Fixed a typo, and changed to undirected quotation marks for package names as requested.